 Can I drop my Medicare drug plan outside the Open Enrollment Period?

 You can’t drop your Medicare drug plan outside the Open Enrollment Period unless you meet certain special circumstances.

-If you want to drop your Medicare Prescription Drug Plan because you now get drug coverage from an employer/union or other group health plan, make sure your coverage is creditable prescription drug coverage.
+If you now get drug coverage from an employer/union or other group health plan, make sure your coverage is creditable prescription drug coverage.
 You’ll get a notice of creditable coverage each year letting you know whether or not your drug coverage is “creditable.”
 Also, you can call your employer and ask if your drug coverage is creditable.
 They’re required to tell you or send you a letter with the information.

-If you disenroll from a Medicare Prescription Drug Plan and go 63 days or more in a row without other creditable prescription drug coverage and then wish to rejoin a Medicare Prescription Drug Plan later on:
+If you go 63 days or more in a row without other creditable prescription drug coverage and then want to rejoin a Medicare drug plan later on: